 But please know some of us must

 It’s not that we don’t want to live in it everyday.

-But sometimes a variety of hurts and human frailty
+But sometimes a variety of hurts, human frailty, and hunger

 anxiety, or unwellness of the mind and body